Dynamics of Symmetry-Protected Topological Matter on a Quantum Computer

 \emph{Realization on quantum hardware.}\textemdash We implement the time-evolution of SPT insulator models using an IBM transmon-based quantum computer \cite{gadi_aleksandrowicz_2019_2562111}, demonstrating that topological physics can be coherently observed with \emph{ibmq\_manila}, a quantum processor with five qubits.
 Our experiments using five-qubit chains illustrate that the strength of topological effects in the many-body dynamics are predominantly dictated by the contrast between J and J’.
 Because of their intrinsic gap, the equilibration time of each topological model is only weakly dependent on system size \cite{PhysRevA.87.032108}.
 Moreover, we expect exponentially fast convergence in system length of gapped states \cite{PhysRevB.45.9798}; these two observations have been checked empirically using additional hardware calculations.
 As realized on NISQ processors, each model is subjected to environmental noise that is intrinsic to the quantum device itself \cite{PRXQuantum.4.040329}, which exists independently from the noise of Trotter error-type which is mitigated by constant-depth circuits.
 We compare our results with classical simulations, using Exact Diagonalization to numerically solve the closed-system dynamics as ground truth (Sec.
-IV of the Supplementary Material).
+IV of the Supplementary Material \cite{supp}).

-The IBM hardware results for the topological mirror case in Fig. 1(b) are shown in Fig. 3, where the $z$-direction magnetization is reported for each qubit as a function of time, over the total open system evolution.
-Presented in the left panel of Fig. 3 is the real-space data obtained from the quantum hardware, while the right panel of Fig. 3 shows the corresponding power spectrum in frequency space generated by performing a Fourier Transform solid red lines.
+The IBM hardware results for the topological mirror case in Fig. \ref{fig:1b} are shown in Fig. \ref{fig:3}, where the $z$-direction magnetization is reported for each qubit as a function of time, over the total open system evolution.
+Presented in the left panel of Fig. \ref{fig:3} is the real-space data obtained from the quantum hardware solid blue lines), while the right panel of Fig. \ref{fig:3} shows the corresponding power spectrum in frequency space generated by performing a Fourier Transform solid red lines.
 The experimental result is plotted against its respective closed system Fourier spectrum in dotted red lines for reference.

 For this configuration, we expect strongly localized topological surface modes on both open ends of the quantum spin chain.
 Furthermore, since there is spatial mirror symmetry in the system parameters, qubits 1 and 5 should be equivalent, as well as qubits 2 and 4.